Tanzania Itinerary: 2 Weeks

 Day 12: Zanzibar (Safari Blue)

 Today, take a Safari Blue” tour!
 Board traditional dhow boats in the Indian Ocean and sail to gorgeous lagoons surrounded by rocks.
-Stop and snorkel at various coral reefs (where we saw sea salp, octopus, and starfish!).
+Stop and snorkel at coral reefs (we saw sea salp, octopus, and starfish!).

-For dinner back in Matemwe, check out Bahari Villa; a very clean, new facility with a beautiful infinity pool.
+For dinner back in Matemwe, check out Bahari Villa; a nice spot with a beautiful infinity pool.

 Lodging: Villa Kiva – A beautiful beachfront property with standard rooms & gorgeous views.